Zasilkovna/magento2/README.md

 - export shipments to a CSV file that can be imported in [client section](https://client.packeta.com/)
 - possibility to change the pickup point for an existing order in the administration
 - email template variables
+- support for Amasty Checkout version 4.1.0 and 3.1.3

 #### Email template variables